Privacy Statement

 When practically possible, once we are informed that any personal data processed by us is no longer accurate, we will make updates as appropriate based on your updated information.

-Your right to erasure / right to be forgotten
+Your right to erasure

 • the personal data are no longer necessary in relation to the purposes for which they were collected and processed;

-• our legal grounds for processing is that the processing is necessary for legitimate interests pursued by us or a third party, you object to our processing and we do not have overriding legitimate grounds;
+• our legal basis for processing is that the processing is necessary for legitimate interests pursued by us or a third party, you object to our processing and we do not have overriding legitimate grounds;

 • you object to our processing for direct marketing purposes;